-- A myriad of different pitch estimators exist, but very few have been proposed for multiple channels except a few heuristic ones. - ► We will now derive a method for multi-channel pitch estimation based on a parametric model. - The signals in the various channels share the same fundamental frequency but can have different amplitudes, phases, and noise characteristics. - This means that the model allows for different conditions in the various channels!
+- A myriad of different pitch estimators exist, but very few have been proposed for multiple channels except a few heuristic ones. - ► We will now take a look at a method for multi-channel pitch estimation based on a parametric model. - The signals in the various channels share the same fundamental frequency but can have different amplitudes, phases, and noise characteristics. - This means that the model allows for different conditions in the various channels!